lucasguo/yii2-import/README.md

 }
 ```

-Now you have your models in $post.
-The structure of $post will be
+Now you have your models in $posts.
+The structure of $posts will be
 ```php
 [
 	4 => Post{title='Post 1', status=0, content='Content 1'},